Looking for some family-friendly hikes near Philadelphia! We’ve got you covered!

 Depending on where you park, you can enter the trails and complete all of them, some of them, or combine them to create the perfect hike for you and your family.

 Forbidden Drive runs along the Wissahickon Creek, giving families with strollers or wheelchairs an easy path to enjoy.
+You can see some of the beautiful historic bridges like the Thomas Mill Covered Bridge.
 It’s such a fun way to spend time with kids in Philadelphia.

 Those who would like more challenging hikes will enjoy any of the colored trails, though we are partial to the Orange trail, leading you to some interesting features like the Devil’s Pool or the Finger Span Bridge.